| Written by Mark Buzinkay

 Remote reefer monitoring avoids this.
 All reefer monitoring work is performed automatically, and all data is transferred to a central server.
 Instead of walking between reefers, operations managers and dockers can access real-time data on desktop or mobile devices.
 Container handling is not disrupted, and all processes can continue as planned, providing reliable services to customers and meeting operation timetables.

-To stay ahead of the curve and maximize safety and efficiency, terminal managers and directors should consider integrating automated reefer monitoring systems into their operations.
+Terminal managers and directors should consider integrating automated reefer monitoring systems into their operations to stay ahead of the curve and maximise safety and efficiency.
 By harnessing the power of real-time data and remote control, container terminals can minimize risks, optimize resource utilization, and unlock new possibilities for growth in the rapidly evolving maritime industry.

 (1) A quick guide to health and safety in ports (pdf)